SwedishLesbian/coterie/docs/index.md

 ### Project Context

 We are converting the Grapevine 3.01 Visual Basic application to Python 3.8+.
 This is a character management system for Mind's Eye Theater LARP (Live Action Role-Playing) based on White Wolf's World of Darkness setting.
-The original VB source code is available in the repository as a reference (`docs/VB-Grapevine-SourceCode.md`).
+The original VB source code is available in the repository archives as a reference.

 The project is named "Coterie" and follows a component-based architecture with:
 - SQLAlchemy ORM for database management